History of the Carrot Part Five

 US Civil War (1861-65) - Coffee was by far the most popular beverage in the North and South and the US Army went to great efforts to endure that soldiers always had coffee beans.
 However in the South coffee became almost nonexistent early in the war and substitutes had to be found, including roasting acorns, corn, dandelion roots and carrot root.
 None were really satisfactory.
 One of the most reviled rations were the small cubes of dried carrots, onions, and celery distributed to both armies.
 Known as desiccated vegetables, these cubes were supposed to provide a reliable and portable source of fibre and vitamins.
 But the soldiers regarded as little more than bird food, and soon the cubes were called by a new name: “desecrated vegetables.”

-The Danvers carrot is a true American heirloom, originated from market gardens in Danvers, MA. and introduced in 1871 (USA history, read more here)
+1871 The Danvers Carrot is a true American heirloom, originated from market gardens in Danvers, MA. and developed in the late 1870's (USA history, read more here)

 Gentlemen in Teheran in the 1870's took carrots stewed in sugar as an aphrodisiac to increase the quality and quantity of sperm!